-5.2 Communications Network Support Structure
+5.2.
+Communications Network Support Structure

 5.2.1.
-Subject to Articles 3 and 4, Communications Network Support Structure that is owned or operated by an Authority shall be leased private sector Communications Provider nondiscriminatory and competitively neutral manner when a private sector Communications Provider requests to lease space on such Communications Network Support Structure from the Authority for the purposes of installing elements of Communications Network.
-The Authority may require that an study be conducted to ensure engineering Communications Network Support Structure is structurally capable of supporting the proposed equipment.
+Subject to Articles 3 and 4, Communications Network Support Structure that is owned or operated by an Authority shall be leased private sector Communications Provider to any on nondiscriminatory, competitively neutral and publicly disclosed cost-based basis when a private sector Communications Provider requests to lease space on such Communications Network Support Structure from the Authority for the purposes of installing elements of a Communications Network.
+The Authority may require that an engineering study be conducted to ensure that the Communications Network Support Structure is structurally capable of supporting the proposed equipment.
 The Authority may also retain enough space on the Communications Network Support Structure for reasonably-anticipated public safety and/or civil service needs and shall not be required to enter into any lease agreement that impinges upon such needs.